 Computer Networking certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
-Many courses may apply toward Associate of Science (AS) degrees in Business and Computer Networking.
+Many courses may apply toward the Associate of Science (AS) degree in Computer Networking.

 Due to the dynamic nature of the computer networking industry, students are not able to sell back CNET course materials to the bookstore.